ryoman81/React-Electron-Boilerplate/README.md

 This is the boilerplate for a React-Electron project.
-It is built upon [Create React App](https://github.com/facebook/create-react-app) and [Electron](https://www.electronjs.org).
+It was built upon [Create React App](https://github.com/facebook/create-react-app) and [Electron](https://www.electronjs.org).
+Initialize your Electron and React project with this boilerplate with minimum requirements and clear structure.

 ## Available Scripts